Skip to main content

 William Thomas Pecora

-Born in Belleville, N.J. in 1913 to Italian immigrants, Bill Pecora was the ninth of ten children.
+Born in Belleville, N.J. in 1913 to Italian immigrants, Dr. Bill Pecora was the ninth of ten children.
 In high school, he earned a scholarship to Princeton University, where he graduated with honors in geology in 1933.
 At Princeton, he was an intercollegiate fencing champion in 1933 and later was a member of the 1936 U.S. Olympic fencing team in Berlin.

-Pecora joined the USGS in 1939, finishing his doctorate from Harvard in 1940.
+Pecora joined the USGS in 1939, completed his doctorate from Harvard in 1940.
 For several years, he investigated strategic mineral deposits in the United States and Latin America and then engaged in a long-range study of rare mineral deposits in Montana.
-Named USGS Chief Geologist in 1964, Pecora obtained approval to establish the National Earthquake Research Center in Menlo Park, Calif., in response to the great Alaska earthquake of 1964.
+Named USGS Chief Geologist in 1964, Pecora obtained approval to establish the National Earthquake Research Center in Menlo Park, CA, in response to the great Alaska earthquake of 1964.
 The Center provided a focal point for collaborative research on the causes and effects of earthquakes.
-In 1965 Pecora was elected to the National Academy of Sciences and appointed Director of the USGS.
+In 1965, Pecora was elected to the National Academy of Sciences and appointed Director of the USGS.

-However, only limited time and effort had been spent exploring ideas for an Earth observing satellite.
-To ensure that sufficient attention would be brought to such a concept, Pecora convinced Interior Secretary Stewart Udall to issue a press release on September 21, 1966 announcing Project EROS: an Earth Resources Observation Satellite program.
+However, only limited time and effort had been spent exploring ideas for an Earth-observing satellite.
+To ensure that sufficient attention would be brought to such a concept, Pecora convinced Interior Secretary Stewart Udall to issue a press release on September 21, 1966, announcing Project EROS: an Earth Resources Observation Satellite program.

-In a statement that echoes true to this day, Udall said, “…the time is now right and urgent to apply space technology towards the solution of many pressing natural resources problems being compounded by population and industrial growth.”
-Following the announcement, Pecora collaborated closely with NASA, enabling the USGS to accelerate its remote sensing research in analyzing the potential values of surveying the Earth from space.
+After the announcement, Pecora collaborated closely with NASA, enabling the USGS to accelerate its remote sensing research in analyzing the potential values of surveying the Earth from space.
 In April 1971, Pecora left the USGS to become Under Secretary of the Interior and served in that capacity until his untimely death in 1972, just a few days before the launch of the first Landsat satellite.

 The William T. Pecora Award was established in 1974 to honor Pecora.
 Sponsored jointly by the Department of the Interior and NASA, it is presented annually to individuals or groups that make outstanding contributions toward understanding the Earth by means of remote sensing.
-On July 23, 2012, the USGS and NASA celebrated forty years of continuous Landsat imagery.
+On July 23, 2012, the USGS and NASA celebrated 40 years of continuous Landsat imagery.

 Was this page helpful?